Walter Leistikow: Biography

-His father was a pharmacist who owned a Kräuterlikör manufacturing plant in Kujawien that provided much of the family's income.
+His father was a pharmacist who owned a Kräuterlikör manufacturing plant in Kujawien that provided much of the family's income, whilst Walter's nephew Hans became an artist and graphic designer.
 In 1883, aged seventeen, he moved to Berlin to attend the Prussian Academy of Art, but after barely one year, he was dismissed by Anton von Werner for lack of talent.
 He then took private lessons from Hermann Eschke and Hans Gude from 1885 to 1887.

 Leistikow's first exhibition was at the Berliner Salon in 1886 and, in 1892 he became a member of an artists' association known as Die-XI (Vereinigung der XI), which was opposed to the teaching methods at the Academy.
 From 1892 to 1895, he taught at the private academy, Akademie Fehr, run by artist Conrad Fehr and located on Lützowstrasse 82 in Berlin.
 He also designed furniture, carpets and wallpapers.
 In 1902, he was chosen to create trading cards for the Stollwerck chocolate company of Cologne and produced a series of German landscapes.

 For a time, Leistikow tried to become a writer, publishing a novella called Seine Cousine (1893) in the Freie Bühne and a novel, Auf der Schwelle (1896), but they received little attention.
 To make matters worse, Kaiser Wilhelm II despised his pictures and was quoted as saying "er hat mir den ganzen Grunewald versaut" (he has ruined the entire Grunewald for me).

 In 1894, he married Anna Mohr (1863–1950), a merchant's daughter from Copenhagen.
 In 1903, he was one of the co-founders of the Deutscher Künstlerbund.